 - Look at your hands — some people find their hands look different while dreaming; others try and look through their hands to identify a dream.

 FILN stands for “finger-induced lucid dreaming.”
 It’s one of the many WBTB methods (wake back to bed).
 The idea is that you wake yourself up with an alarm about 1–2 hours earlier than normal and perform an action designed to keep your mind awake before allowing your body to fall back to sleep.

-The FILN method involves moving your fingers as if you’re playing a piano or typing on a keyboard as you fall back to sleep.
+The FILN method involves moving your fingers as if you’re playing the piano or typing on a keyboard as you fall back to sleep.